Fat Intake For Endurance Athletes

 |5,000||688g of carbohydrate||167g of fat||188g of protein|

-- The proportion of total fat calories is often lower amongst endurance athletes than non-endurance athletes due to the increased proportion of carbohydrates in the diet.
+- The proportion of total fat calories is often lower amongst endurance athletes than non-endurance athletes, because of the increased proportion of carbohydrates in their diet.

-- In many cases the proportion of calories from fat may be as low as 20% or even less.
+- Here the proportion of calories from fat may be as low as 20% or even less.

-- Intramuscular triglycerides stores are sufficient to supply around 2,000-3,000 calories and appear to contribute to around 25% of total calories during moderate intensity exercise.
+- Intramuscular triglycerides stores can supply around 2,000-3,000 calories and appear to contribute around 25% of total calories during moderate intensity exercise.

-- Research has shown that a high carbohydrate diet can suppress fat metabolism as well as the breakdown of intramuscular triglycerides.
+- Research has shown that a high-carbohydrate diet can suppress fat metabolism and the breakdown of intramuscular triglycerides.
 This may compromise the training benefit of prolonged endurance training.
-Increasing the proportion of fats appears to counteract this even if you consume carbohydrates before or during exercise.
+Increasing the proportion of fats appears to counteract this, even if you consume carbohydrates before or during exercise.

 - There is some evidence that consuming a high fat meal prior to exercise may be of benefit for endurance performance, providing that you have full muscle and liver glycogen stores and also consume carbohydrates prior to exercise.

-- Athletes looking to increase their proportion of fat intake to around 30% should ensure that they do not significantly increase the proportion of saturated fats.
+- Athletes looking to increase their proportion of fat intake, should ensure that they do not significantly increase the proportion of saturated fats.

-- Good sources of healthy fats include oily fish (mackerel, herring etc), some nuts (almonds, walnuts), seeds (sunflower, sesame, pumpkin), vegetable oils (sunflower, olive oil), mayonnaise and olives.
+- Excellent sources of healthy fats include oily fish (mackerel, herring etc), some nuts (almonds, walnuts), seeds (sunflower, sesame, pumpkin), vegetable oils (sunflower, olive oil), mayonnaise and olives.

 De Bock K, Richter EA, Russell AP, Eijnde BO, Derave W, Ramaekers M, Koninckx E, Leger B, Verhaeghe J, Hespel P (2005) Exercise in the fasted state facilitates fibre type-specific intramyocellular lipid breakdown and stimulates glycogen resynthesis in humans.
 J Physiol 564: 649–660, 2005.